General

 |

 (a) Applications declined on the ground of misconduct by the HMRF (including investigator-initiated research projects/health promotion projects and Research Fellowship Scheme) or any of its preceding funding schemes, or other funding agencies (local or overseas) will not be considered. (b) Resubmission of the rejected application is not accepted.
 Applications rejected in a previous application round of the HMRF investigator-initiated research projects/health promotion projects (i.e. no rating, rated “1”, incomplete or outside of the funding scope) and/or Research Fellowship Scheme, or other funding agencies (local or overseas) must be submitted as a new application with extensive changes or improvements made to the rejected application and with full justifications.
-Principal applicant should provide (a) all comments raised by the funding agency; (b) the principal applicant’s responses to address these comments; (c) the revised proposal with highlights of changes made; and (d) detailed explanation and justifications if no change is made in the proposal. |
+Principal applicant should provide (a) all comments raised by the funding agency; (b) the principal applicant’s point-by-point responses to address these comments; (c) the revised proposal with highlights of changes made; and (d) detailed explanation and justifications if no change is made in the proposal. |

 6. |